IT consultancy and services company, BrightGen, has found that public sector workers are dealing with IT frameworks which don’t support their needs.

 - 20% felt there was a reluctance of IT providers to continuously develop the technologies councils use so they can charge for explicit bespoke solutions

-- 20% said there was too limited a number of suppliers in the market
+- another 20% said there was too limited a number of suppliers in the market

 The combination of these challenges means that councils often find themselves choosing the same suppliers and using outdated systems that don’t connect well with newer technologies.